cyklon73/rubber-pico/README.md

 ## Setup mode

-To edit the payload, enter setup mode by connecting the pin 1 (`GP0`) to pin 3 (`GND`), this will stop the pico-ducky from injecting the payload in your own machine.
+To edit the payload, enter setup mode by connecting the pin 1 (`GP0`) to pin 3 (`GND`), this will stop the rubber pico from injecting the payload in your own machine.
 The easiest way to do so is by using a jumper wire between those pins as seen bellow.

 ![Setup mode with a jumper](images/setup-mode.png)

 ## USB enable/disable mode

-If you need the pico-ducky to not show up as a USB mass storage device for stealth, follow these instructions.
+If you need the rubber pico to not show up as a USB mass storage device for stealth, follow these instructions.
 - Enter setup mode.
-- Copy your payload script to the pico-ducky.
+- Copy your payload script to the rubber pico.
 - Disconnect the pico from your host PC.
 - Connect a jumper wire between pin 18 (`GND`) and pin 20 (`GPIO15`).
-This will prevent the pico-ducky from showing up as a USB drive when plugged into the target computer.
+This will prevent the rubber pico from showing up as a USB drive when plugged into the target computer.
 - Remove the jumper and reconnect to your PC to reprogram.

 Pico: The default mode is USB mass storage enabled.